Historical Foundations of Military Observances in China

 Beyond national celebrations, the PLA has a dense calendar of smaller rituals that maintain cohesion week to week.
 These include:

 • Morning flag-raising ceremonies – every unit holds a brief ceremony to raise the national flag, sing the anthem, and recite oaths.
-This daily ritual sets a tone of reverence and alertness.
+This daily ritual sets a tone of reverence and alertness and typically takes place at dawn, symbolizing a new day of service and vigilance.

 Mechanisms of Morale Enhancement Through Ritual